|Riding Style||All Mountain Freestyle|

 Ethics Statement: We don’t get paid by the manufacturer to write these reviews.
 We do make money from the “Where To Buy” links, but this is our best attempt at an honest and objective review from an average riders’ perspective.

 On Snow Feel: Very stable between the feet like camber is and it also doesn’t feel too catchy either.
 The Custom Twin camber has snappy all around kind of ride.

 Powder: This is a camber twin with a centered stance so it is not going to have an easy float.
 If you are old school twin camber rider this will be fine but if you are used to Twins with a little more of a bend up in the tip and tail it’s not going to be an easy ride.

 Turn Initiation and Carving: Like all Burton boards, this is going to be snappy and fun edge to edge.
 Even though the turn initiation is moderate if you know what you are doing this can be very quick edge to edge.

 Speed: Just like the Custom in a twin shape.
 Its got a fast base and it’s a pretty stable ride when you pick up speed.
 Night and day difference from the Custom Flying V Twin/ Restricted Custom Flying V.

 Uneven Terrain: Burtons boards have a lot of shock absorption and a great flex that can deal with crowded resort snow very well.

 Edge Hold: It holds a lot better than the Flying V Custom twin.
 It’s got the same edge hold as the directional to twinish original camber model.
 It’s good in most conditions to even borderline hard.
-It’s on the middle to great side of good.
+It’s in the middle to the great side of good.